bfmartin/ansible-sshknownhosts/README.md

 * A module I wrote for my own use that others might find useful, so I added some docs and put it up on github.
 * This is my first python program, so I appreciate some feedback
-* Tested on Debian flavours (Mint 14, Debian Unstable and XUbuntu 12.10) and OpenBSD.
+* Tested on Debian flavours (Mint 14, Debian Sid and XUbuntu 12.10) and OpenBSD.
 * Contact me at https://www.bfmartin.ca/contact/